 Students have prior experience of learning Italian and bring a range of capabilities, strategies and knowledge that can be applied to new learning.

-Through their textbook Parliamo Italiano Insieme 1, they gain more control of grammatical and textual elements.
-The students focus on consolidation and progression of the systems of language, language variation and change and the role of language and culture.
+Students build on grammatical and textual elements.
+They focus on consolidation and progression of the systems of language, language variation and change and the role of language and culture.